 - special vehicles such as mobile cranes, tractors and harvesters.

 All motor vehicles, whether manufactured in South Africa or imported, must conform to the requirements as set out in the National Road Traffic Act, 1996 (Act 93 of 1996).
-Importers must also submit proof of conformity.
+Importers must also submit proof of conformity to the requirements of the South African Bureau of Standards (SABS).

 If the application is for one vehicle only, only the person in whose name the vehicle will be registered may complete the application form.